idelchi/devenv/README.md

 - [gcc](https://gcc.gnu.org/)
 - [clang](https://clang.llvm.org/)

+The tools are split over two Dockerfiles, depending on usage.

 ## Using Docker

 You can use the accompanying Docker image to run native tasks with full support for all commands listed in the Taskfile.